allanzguan/8-puzzle/README.md

 ## Board
 Board class is a state representation of a board.
 It contains data used to help with the Solver class to solve the 8 puzzle.

-Board takes two arguments, the starting board and the goal board.

 ```
 public class Board {